 Custom Metal Stamping in a Transfer Press

-Trans-Matic has 120 different transfer presses with capacities ranging from 5-600 tons.
-This range enables us to match your part to the ideal tranfer press based on initial blank size, part length, number of stations required to deep draw the part, tonnage required, press speed (strokes per minute), machine energy, and auxiliary equipment capabilities.
+Trans-Matic has 110 different transfer presses with tonnage ranging from 5-600 tons.
+This range enables us to match your part to the ideal transfer press based on initial blank size and part length.
+We also can customize part production according to the number of stations required to deep draw the part, tonnage required, press speed (strokes per minute), machine energy and auxiliary equipment capabilities.
 Producing parts in a transfer press enables greater length-to-diameter ratios and often utilizes less material, making your parts more cost effective.

 Contact Trans-Matic for more information on our transfer press capabilities.

 A transfer press typically forms components that have a cupped shape.
 A typical cup-shaped part manufactured using a transfer press has a length-to-diameter ratio of 1:1 or greater.
 During transfer press stamping, we feed a coil sheet material into a press and create a blank by cutting the material from a coil strip.